vtex-apps/product-summary/README.md

 We use it `css-loader` to generate a CSS token on a HTML element.
 For example, the builder generate a CSS token based on app vendor, name and major version.
 Like `container` token declared in `ProductSummary`, generate the classname `vtex.product-summary-2-x-container`.

-To override the default CSS, you need to add it in the `manifest.json` as described in the [Usage](#usage) section.
-Also, you need to import `styles` on your manifest:
+To override the default CSS, you need to add this block in the `manifest.json` as a dependency like in the [Usage](#usage) section.
+Then you need to import `styles` on your manifest:

  ```json
   "builders": {